tytydraco/yessleep/out/I_opened_my_missing_sons_journal_and_now_im_not_sure_what_to_do.md

 Update 4: Sorry for not updating in a few hours, I've been trying to find somewhere safer.
 I'm in a place that wasn't described in the journal, it's an area full of pools and water.
 The stench of chlorine is nauseating.
 I feel completely alone here, I don't think anything living is here.
 I'll update again soon.

 Update 5: I've been going in and out of different areas in this place, it seems completely endless.
 I came down here to find my missing son but now what if I'm the one that's missing now?

+Update 6: What if he isn't here, what if I die trying to find him and he isn't even here?
+I know I shouldn't give up now but I really want to...
+I'm tired...